WallStreetMojo

 #2 – Data Analysis & Interpretation

-The spreadsheet contains data, so telling the story behind the data is what the decision-makers need to make decisions that are vital in the business world.
-So when the data is available with excel, we can make use of MS Excels features like pivot table and formulas to quickly analyses the data and interpret the numbers quickly and efficiently.
+The spreadsheet contains data, so telling the story behind the data is what the decision-makers need to make vital decisions in the business world.
+So, when the data is available with Excel, we can use MS Excel features like pivot table and formulas to analyze the data and interpret the numbers quickly and efficiently.

 Example 1.4